 “Should I be worried about my child’s learning or development?”

 We know that adjusting to parenthood can be challenging and some parents find it difficult to cope and experience changes in their own mood.
 Part of our service offers help to parents to be and parents with a baby under one in this situation.

 We work with each of the 16 Children’s Centres in Islington providing support for half a day of week.
 This includes:

-- time to meet with individual families once or twice to talk about concerns, come up with ideas and decide together whether further work with our Under 5s team would be helpful;
+- time to meet with individual families to talk about concerns, come up with ideas and decide together whether further work with our Under 5s team would be helpful.

 - running parent workshops on common problems in early childhood such as sleep, eating, behaviour and building positive relationships with children through learning and play;

 - We also offer consultation and training to Children’s Centre staff from the outreach team and nursery.